 Computers are part of our daily lives, and most of us depend on at least one home computer.
 When a computer hasn’t been out of the box for long and something causes it to crash completely, what recourse do you have?
-What happens when you check the fine-print on your computer warranty and find that the loss of data is not covered?
+What happens when you check the fine print on your computer warranty and find that the loss of data is not covered?

-Unlike manufacturer's warranties, computer insurance provides coverage for loss or damage of data, in addition to theft, loss, vandalism and accidental damage.
+Unlike manufacturer's warranties, computer insurance provides coverage for loss or damage of data, in addition to theft, loss, vandalism, and accidental damage.

 Computers and laptops are often among our most expensive personal possessions.
 In addition to the initial purchase cost of a computer, you typically spend a significant amount on purchasing software, peripherals, and downloads.

-Fire, lightning, and severe weather can also put your home computers, laptops and stored data in jeopardy.
-A short-circuit or high-voltage current can result in a fire or irrecoverable damage.
+Fire, lightning, and severe weather can also put your home computers, laptops, and stored data in jeopardy.
+A short circuit or high-voltage current can result in a fire or irrecoverable damage.

 Most laptop or computer warranties provide spare parts or cover the labor costs for repairs.
 However, these warranties only come into play if the laptop has hardware issues due to manufacturing defects.